 Parking will be available in the Basin Street Lot (located at 501 Basin Street, just across from Armstrong Park by the old Winn-Dixie) for $10 per vehicle.
-Parking is not available at the Mahalia Jackson Theater.
+Parking is als available at the Mahalia Jackson Theater for $15 per vehicle.

 11:00 am to 12:15 pm Bruce Daigrepont

 As at all of our events, we'll have a huge crafts fair, with 25 of the best artisans in the region selling hand-made art, jewelry and other crafts.
-For the complete list of arts market vendors, see here.
-See examples of their work here.
+For the complete list of vendors, see here.

 Yes, it's hot in New Orleans in June.
 But we'll help you keep your cool as you boot-scoot to the two-step beat with a half-dozen misting fans provided by our friends at Mist Works.

 This year, we're adding a Kids Tent so parents can let their children enjoy supervised creative activities while they boogie to the music.
 Workshop sessions will include making corn collages, butterfly fans, an explorer journal and colorful drawings, plus face-painting.
-The Kids tent will be open from noon to 5:00 p.m. both days of the festival and is brought to you by New Orleans educational resource Our Mammys.
+The Kids tent will be open from noon to 5:00 p.m. both days of the festival.

 Food, Drinks, Chairs, Pets, etc.: